includeos/includeos.org/_src/_posts/2018-10-9-port-to-arm.md

 Once we boot on the Raspberry, we'll start adding support for the buses and peripherals it has.
 Our old friend the PCI bus is there and shouldn't cause too much trouble, but quite a bit of the hardware, including the Wifi chip, is connected through the USB Host Controller.
 So USB support will have to go into IncludeOS.

 This will likely keep us busy for quite some time.
-We'll continue to work on our Network Function Support and we have a few features lined up development in 2019.
+We'll continue to work on our Network Function Support and we have a few features lined up for development in 2019.

 ## What is the use-case?